LeiMa0324/Hamlet/README.md

   > workloadTemplate and generator produce the workload file.
 The generated workloads are under src/main/resources/Nasdaq

   > WorklaodAnalyzer parses a workload file into a workload object and analyzes the sharing opportunity.

+**graph**

+  > tools: including all the managers of graphlets, snapshots, predecessors, windows.
+  > graphlet: the abstractions of graphlet
+  > static and dynamic graphs

 **optimizer:**